 Gurley, Brown help Rams ground out 17-7 win over Bears

-Gurley, Brown help Rams ground out 17-7 win over BearsLos Angeles Rams running back Malcolm Brown celebrates after scoring against the Chicago Bears during the second half of an NFL football game Sunday, Nov.
+Gurley, Brown help Rams ground out 17-7 win over BearsLos Angeles Rams running back Todd Gurley, left, and Chicago Bears defensive back Sherrick McManis meet on the field after an NFL football game Sunday, Nov.
 17, 2019, in Los Angeles.
+The Rams won 17-7.
 (AP Photo/Mark J. Terrill)

-LOS ANGELES (AP) -- Todd Gurley and Malcolm Brown ran for touchdowns and the Los Angeles Rams were able to ground out a 17-7 victory over the Chicago Bears on Sunday night.
+LOS ANGELES (AP) -- Todd Gurley was told by Rams coach Sean McVay before Sunday night’s game against the Chicago Bears that he was going to be a focal point of Los Angeles’ offense.

-Gurley tied a season high with 97 yards on 25 carries, scoring on a 1-yard carry up the middle with 3:28 remaining in the first half to extend Los Angeles' lead to 10-0.

-After Tarik Cohen's third-quarter touchdown catch brought Chicago to 10-7, the Rams (6-4) put it out of reach with 3:35 remaining in the fourth quarter on Brown's 5-yard run.
+Gurley rose to the occasion and delivered his best game of the season.

+“What I loved the most about what Todd did was after we put the first carry on the ground he didn't flinch,” McVay said.
+“He came back, had some good, tough, physical runs, made some good catches out of the backfield and he was a big-time contributor tonight.”

-Jared Goff was 11 of 18 for 173 yards and an interception.
-That is the least attempts the fourth-year quarterback has had when he has started.
-Cooper Kupp was the Rams' only active starting receiver, which might explain why the Rams relied more on their ground game.
+Jared Goff was 11 of 18 for 173 yards and an interception with many of his completions coming off play action.

 The Bears (4-6) ran 22 more plays than the Rams but averaged only 3.6 yards.
 Mitchell Trubisky was 24 of 43 for 190 yards with a touchdown and interception.
-Chase Daniel replaced Trubisky for the final series.
+Trubisky injured his right hip on the last drive of the first half but didn’t come out until late in the fourth quarter, when Chase Daniel came in.

+“I was just all arm in the second half pretty much,” Trubisky said.
+“Just trying to fight though the pain and trying to make the throws.
+I still felt like I was still putting the ball in some pretty good spots.
+Just couldn’t move around or couldn’t buy time.”

-Gurley - who went over 5,000 yards of career rushing - came in averaging 53.5 rushing yards per game, but had 63 in the first half, including three carries of 10 yards or more.
-His TD was set up when Goff connected with Kupp for a 50-yard gain.
+Gurley came in averaging 53.5 rushing yards per game, but had 63 in the first half, including three carries of 10 yards or more.
+After Greg Zuerlein opened the scoring with a 38-yard field goal early n the second quarter, Gurley put the Rams up 10-0 with 3:28 remaining on a 1-yard drive up the middle.

+Gurley’s TD was set up when Goff connected with Cooper Kupp for a 50-yard gain.
 Kupp beat Buster Skrine up the left sideline and hauled in the pass at the 15 before he fumbled going out of bounds at the 1.
 It appeared as if Kupp might have fumbled it at the pylon, which would have been a Chicago touchback.

+“When we're at our best is when we're running the ball well.
+There have been games when we haven't and we've overcome it and thrown it but that's not usually how we want to do it,” Goff said.

+After Tarik Cohen’s third-quarter touchdown catch brought Chicago to 10-7, the Rams put it out of reach with 3:35 remaining in the fourth quarter on Malcolm Brown’s 5-yard run.

 Chicago got to 10-7 on its first drive of the second half when Trubisky connected with Cohen for a 12-yard score.
 Cohen beat linebacker Cory Littleton in single coverage to score his third touchdown of the season.